Back to Top

 • have dyslexia or other reading disabilities

-Click here for more information on eligibility.
+Click here for more information on applications and eligibility.

 The Talking Books collection offers a wide range of popular fiction and nonfiction titles for adults, teens, and children.
 The collection holdings may be searched by anyone using the online catalog, but only registered Talking Book Services patrons may place requests.